-When I’m not designing websites and marketing materials for clients, I’m diving deep into the details of planning backpacking trips all over the beautiful Pacific Northwest.
+When I’m not designing websites and marketing materials for clients, I’m diving deep into the details of planning backpacking and camping trips throughout the beautiful Pacific Northwest.
 Combining my photography, map and book design skills with a desire to share my journey with others has led me to creating this blog and guidebooks.

 In 2007, I moved from Kansas City to Portland with my husband, thinking I was moving here for the city.
 I didn’t even think about the outdoors other than I’d be close to the coast for the first time in my life.